JuliaAstro/LombScargle.jl/README.md

 ### Documentation ###

 The complete manual of `LombScargle.jl` is available at http://lombscarglejl.readthedocs.io.
+It has more detailed explanation of functions and more examples than what you will find here, also with some plots.
 You can also download the PDF version of the manual from https://media.readthedocs.org/pdf/lombscarglejl/latest/lombscarglejl.pdf.

 Installation